WANAKASET IN SRI LANKA

-At wanakaset, we are helping a forest in France and Sri Lanka, to generate a healthy soil by using diverse, healthy, ecologically sound, and sustainable land-use techniques from permaculture, agroforestry and perma forest.
+At Wanakaset, we are helping a forest in France, Sri Lanka, Panama and Tunisia to generate a healthy soil by using diverse, healthy, ecologically sound, and sustainable land-use techniques from permaculture, agroforestry and perma forest.

 We strive to create a place where humans and other living organisms can find shelter and food in a natural environment.
 Our goal is to preserve and enhance the symbiotic relationships between microbes, fungi, insects, plants and animals.

 Wanakaset is a combination of two words from the Thai language - Wana (forest) Kaset (Agriculture) - and means Forest Agriculture or Agroforestry.

 At Wanakaset, we plant different varieties of trees and care for them until they reach the age of self-sufficiency to help create a healthy soil which can produce food, shelter and medicine in abundance.
 The infrastructure our ancestors left behind hundreds of years ago helps us in our efforts.
 Nevertheless, the terraces ranging from 300 to 600 meters.

 in altitude above sea level, the slopes of the foot paths and the graven rocks that we need to climb turn any farming activity on our properties into a boot camp!

 The forest we are looking after in France’s Pyrénées mountains have been supplying food for humans long before the rise of the Roman Empire.
 Ancient people developed terraces that survived hundreds of years to produce vegetable gardens and other crops in the middle of this wild forest.

 In the 17th century, the war efforts of Louis XIV required the production of a lot of wooden warships.
 As a result of this increased demand for wood, the area was overran with fast growing tree kinds.
 Cork oak and oak trees were also introduced for charcoal production to fuel the local forges, who made use of the abundant iron ore of Mount Canigou.